tweag/nickel/rfcs/007-bytecode-interpreter.md

 beneficial to Haskell programs.

-In Haskell, every data is considered to be an algebraic data type, including primitive types such as integers, which is just `data Int = MkInt Int#`  where `Int#` is a native machine integer.
-The rationale is to avoid having types being blessed by the compiler with some magic while ADTs, which are ubiquitous in functional programming, are second-class citizen (with respect to optimizations and performance).
+In Haskell, every data is considered to be an algebraic data type, including primitive types such as integers, which is just `data Int = MkInt Int#` (where `Int#` is a native machine integer).
+Indeed, ADTs are ubiquitous in functional programming, and should be first-class citizen (regarding performance in particular).
 In consequence, ADTs are the basis of all data values.
-The primitive operation to look at them is a `case` expression (this is low-level case, more primitive than the fancy pattern matching of the surface language), which forces its argument.
+The primitive operation to look at them is the `case` expression (this is a low-level case, more primitive than the fancy pattern matching of the surface language), which forces its argument.

 Both data and closures are laid out in a similar way in memory.
 A data value is a block with a code pointer representing the corresponding ADT constructor.
 The